aaronparker/evergreen/docs/issues.md

 Also see [Get-EvergreenApp OBSStudio not working due to a 404 errors](https://github.com/aaronparker/evergreen/issues/184).

+### OmnissaHorizonClient

+`OmnissaHorizonClient` may not always return the current release - the major version property in the VMware Horizon Client software update data does not use easily sortable versioning.
+This may be fixed in a future release.
+Also see [VMware Horizon Client reporting out of date version](https://github.com/aaronparker/Evergreen/issues/161).

 ### PaintDotNet

 `Get-EvergreenApp -Name PaintDotNet` produces the following error under PowerShell on Linux.
 As a workaround, use `Get-EvergreenApp -Name PaintDotNetOfflineInstaller` instead.